-Login Response ORB

-- 15) The Target will store the login_ID in the login_descriptor. - 16) The command_block_agent address points to the Unit Command_Block_Agent CSRs in the Configuration ROM. - 17) Finally the Target writes the Login Response ORB to the login_response address.
+- 14) The Target will build the Login Response ORB and fill in the login_ID.
+The login_ID is like a connection identifier that is unique across active Logins. - 15) The Target will store the login ID in the login descriptor. - 16) The command_block_agent address points to the Unit Command_Block_Agent CSRs in the Configuration ROM. - 17) Finally the Target writes the Login Response ORB to the login response address.

-Writing "resources_unavailable", in the sbp_status field of the status block, to the Login's Status_FIFO address will reject a Login.
+Writing "resources_unavailable", in the sbp_status field of the status block, to the Login's Status FIFO address will reject a Login.